 Blind Compass orienteering - as hard as it gets.
 Only 1 variable and hence no correlations with other information is possible

-An interesting loop relay event, where several different courses were run in parallel, with some common controls, in highly tricky, negative terraine.
+An interesting loop relay event, where several different courses were run in parallel, with some common controls, in highly tricky, negative terrain.
 (Kaajani, Finnland 1989).
 Many controls were close to one another and hence it was important that the correct controls were being checked off.
 The physiological variable of increasing speed was correlated with the need for increased cognitive processing efficiency.
-That is, reducing each attack point to a clearly defined feature in the terraine, which would in turn immediately indicate the direction of the control flag, during which time it is important to commence reading the map for the following control.
-For example, start -> 1 : saddle, 1->2 small gully leading into depression - need to maintain height as control sits high between 2 depressions (note map had extensive 'negative terraine'), 2->3 small spur with small gully on right - exagerated due to negative and positive terraine, 3->4 large clearing, 4->5 long gully with major depression on left parallel to line of run for control feature, 5->6 clearing and then large negative depressions, 6->7 off edge of semi cleared area and get direction correct - the control feature of a gully beyond high points should be obvious, 7->8 track, 8->9 contour around the very large depression, 9->10 semi cleared then track end then depression on left, 10->finish need to get direction correct before arriving at 10.
-Moreover, the runner has a mental image of the terrraine before they arrive in the attack point area, where they should compare their conscious and subconscious expectations to what they see.
+That is, reducing each attack point to a clearly defined feature in the terrain, which would in turn immediately indicate the direction of the control flag, during which time it is important to commence reading the map for the following control.
+For example, start -> 1 : saddle, 1->2 small gully leading into depression - need to maintain height as control sits high between 2 depressions (note map had extensive 'negative terrain'), 2->3 small spur with small gully on right - exaggerated due to negative and positive terrain, 3->4 large clearing, 4->5 long gully with major depression on left parallel to line of run for control feature, 5->6 clearing and then large negative depressions, 6->7 off edge of semi cleared area and get direction correct - the control feature of a gully beyond high points should be obvious, 7->8 track, 8->9 contour around the very large depression, 9->10 semi cleared then track end then depression on left, 10->finish need to get direction correct before arriving at 10.
+Moreover, the runner has a mental image of the terrain before they arrive in the attack point area, where they should compare their conscious and subconscious expectations to what they see.
 Hereby, the imagery creates a path to the subconscious.

 In this last scenario, there were several parallel courses and/or 'dummy controls.
 The objective was to run from the bottom of the hill up to the loop and repeat the exercise at least 4 times in a given period of time (e.g. 40 minutes).
 Ideally, the athlete preforms better on each loop, even though they should in theory be fatiguing.
 If the loop is the same then the cognitive demands should reduce on each loop, whilst the physiological demands are increasing.
 The concept involved the use of anaerobic threshold cognitive capacity.
 At an elite level we demonstrated that at least half of the Swiss elite orienteers could concentrate better at supra-anaerobic threshold.
 Unfortunately, Dr Toni Held's thesis, on this phenomenon, was never published as it went against the consensus of the time.
 Since, early this century, researchers have come to recognise lactic acid is an important fuel for aerobic-anaerobic exercise through the production or conservation of the energy substrate, pyruvate, via the Ciori cycle in the liver.
 The pathways of lactic acid metabolism probably depend upon the internal metabolic conditions when exercise stops.
-High levels of lactate and slightly reduced levels of other substrates such as liver glycogen and blood glucose appear to favor lactate oxidation to pyruvate, thus saving some glycogen; whereas, the effects of prolonged exhaustive exercise may favor lesser oxidation and greater conversion to glucose.
+High levels of lactate and slightly reduced levels of other substrates such as liver glycogen and blood glucose appear to favour lactate oxidation to pyruvate, thus saving some glycogen; whereas, the effects of prolonged exhaustive exercise may favour lesser oxidation and greater conversion to glucose.
 Thus lactate is an important reservoir of carbon energy during recovery (Brooks et al 1999, Exercise Physiology : Human Bioenergetics and Its Applications; Mayfield Publishing).
 In this case, the downhill running was the recovery phase, even though it was at maximum speed, but the soft ground also allowed for maximum efficiency of elastic recoil in the bounding muscles.

-The previous discussion revolves around map reading, the reduction of variables and the use of this reductionist approach to become self-aware of strengths and weaknesses in different information biasing scenarios in the same terraine.
-Similar exercises should be done in various terraines, to help the orienteer determine which strategy is best for which terraine or more importantly, which combinations of variables optimises the decision making cognitive processing to determine the best strategy.
+The previous discussion revolves around map reading, the reduction of variables and the use of this reductionist approach to become self-aware of strengths and weaknesses in different information biasing scenarios in the same terrain.
+Similar exercises should be done in various terrains, to help the orienteer determine which strategy is best for which terrain or more importantly, which combinations of variables optimises the decision making cognitive processing to determine the best strategy.
 Also, which predictive reasoning variables from the map can be used as 'checks and balances' in determining that the runner is still going in the correct direction.
 By using these meta-cognitive strategies the runner can reflect on the reasonableness of their biases which weigh more heavily in their reasoning.
-It is important to remember that 99% of our cognitve processing occurs at the subconscious level.
+It is important to remember that 99% of our cognitive processing occurs at the subconscious level.
 Through verbalisation and visualisation and using strategies such as predictive reasoning we can gain access to our subconscious.
 Ultimately, the runner wants to run efficiently and cleanly to the control without cognitive overload.
 Flowing through each and every control in an effortless manner until the finishing line is the ultimate 'da sein'.

-Using the analogy of the orienteer running throught the terraine, we can examine clinical reasoning or 'the unbearable lightness of being' in a similar way.
-In the forest the runner wants to come across features in the terraine which ultimately leads them to their destination.
+Using the analogy of the orienteer running through the terrain, we can examine clinical reasoning or 'the unbearable lightness of being' in a similar way.
+In the forest the runner wants to come across features in the terrain which ultimately leads them to their destination.
 Clinically, the practitioner wishes to do the same thing.
 During the 'subjective' examination, questions are asked to confirm or negate the 'working hypothesis'.
 Whilst during the 'physical' examination, tests are carried out and treatments undertaken and signs and symptoms are assessed and reassessed to confirm the diagnosis as well as create a prognosis.
 During this entire process 'feed forward' predictive reasoning mechanisms are being put in place which act as 'checks and balances' that attain the desired outcome, which is the amelioration of suffering and the improvement of impairments.

 The map for clinical reasoning may look like the following (taken from the Maitland concept), whereby a structured process of deductive reasoning allows the organisation of knowledge retrieval, to take place, whilst creating a mechanism for the correlation of information.
 Clinical pattern recognition reflects the storage of the correlated information into meaningful chunks.
 Clarification and refining of information is what is referred to as inductive reasoning.
 When pattern recognition doesn't take place, then the clinician needs to revert back to 'first principles' reconstructing information into a new clinical picture.
-Incorrect confirmation biases, and hence getting lost in the examination and treatment process, should be reduced by reflecting on the 'checks and balances' in questioning, so as to correlate these with differential diagnostic manouvres, so that all aspects of the subjective and physical examination are covered in a precise and effective manner.
+Incorrect confirmation biases, and hence getting lost in the examination and treatment process, should be reduced by reflecting on the 'checks and balances' in questioning, so as to correlate these with differential diagnostic maneuvers, so that all aspects of the subjective and physical examination are covered in a precise and effective manner.

-Just as the orienteer uses a map to develop a picture of the terraine ahead, the clinician also forms needs to form a picture of the expected clinical presentation from the narrative of questions and answers with the client.
+Just as the orienteer uses a map to develop a picture of the terrain ahead, the clinician also forms needs to form a picture of the expected clinical presentation from the narrative of questions and answers with the client.
 Hence, the features of the signs and symptoms create the picture.
 The narrative between the clinician and client, with the appropriate questions and reasoned explanations allow the conscious to access the subconscious where 99% of our cognitive processing occurs.
 The working hypothesis creates the scientific rationale by making a prediction.
 Further construct validity is attained by testing the prediction, through the reduction of the clinical variables.
 The correlation of the confirming and negating information also reduces the likelihood of making a mistake through confirmation biasing when using too few clinical features.
 Ultimately the power of the prediction is verified through successful clinical outcomes.
 Constructing a clinical picture through the correlation of all the significant variables is the ultimate objective of a successful outcome.
 Successful outcomes can then be laid down in the brain as a template, for quick recognition, in future use for a now familiar clinical problem.
-Similarly, in new terraine, the orienteer needs to consider the familiar and unfamiliar features and decide whether they need to revert to first principles of reasoning.
-By considering all the unfamiliar features, the cognitively more demanding short term memory and conscious processing comes into play, which deconstructs the problem, before constructing a map reading strategy using familiar features (eg compass bearing, contours), in order to arrive at the destination of unfamiliar new terraine.
-Hereby, the orienteer lays down new long term memories of successful navigational strategies (cognitive templates), to use at a later date, for a new but familiar terraine.
-In chess the laying down of sufficient 'cognitive templates' to attaine expertise takes around 10 years of consistent congnitive effort.
+Similarly, in new terrain, the orienteer needs to consider the familiar and unfamiliar features and decide whether they need to revert to first principles of reasoning.
+By considering all the unfamiliar features, the cognitively more demanding short term memory and conscious processing comes into play, which deconstructs the problem, before constructing a map reading strategy using familiar features (eg compass bearing, contours), in order to arrive at the destination of unfamiliar new terrain.
+Hereby, the orienteer lays down new long term memories of successful navigational strategies (cognitive templates), to use at a later date, for a new but familiar terrain.
+In chess the laying down of sufficient 'cognitive templates' to attain expertise takes around 10 years of consistent cognitive effort.

 During the second week of July 2013, the world orienteering championships took place in the middle of Finland.
 This is a particularly important place for me, as it is where I started my professional orienteering physiotherapist - trainer career back in 1989.
 The following are a snap shot of maps with route choices and errors which occured amongst the worlds best.

-The longer the leg, the greater the number of choices correlates with the greater the variability of success.
+The longer the leg, the greater the number of choices, correlates with, the greater the variability of success.
 Clinically, the longer the story, the greater or more complex the clinical picture, the greater the possibilities of intervention.
 However, similar to orienteering, the speedier the intervention, the more structured the cognitive processing, the sooner the improvements in signs and symptoms, the better the rate of success.